 Sectors with active development potential need to be approached through even more detailed analysis and parsing, in order to obtain an accurate picture of the key factors of success.
 Sectors with development potential differ by the existence and availability of resources, transport costs and economies of scale in the case of non-existing resource base, position in the value chain, the importance of marketing and innovation, the possibilities of association, the ease of finding a customer base...
 Depending on the success factors and key characteristics, the defined groups of sectors need to be coupled with appropriate policies that will address the most important problems the promising sectors are facing.
-During the process of creation and implementation of vertical policies, it is crucial to reach an agreement (ministries and agencies, especially in the field of economics and finance), and local governments, through institutions that affect the same sectors in the field of standardization, accreditation and harmonization, scientific institutes which should provide a contribution to increasing productivity and advances in technology, then financial institutions, all the way to the Chamber of Commerce and Industry of Serbia which has the most direct contact with the industry itself.
+During the process of creation and implementation of vertical policies, it is crucial to reach an agreement and synchronization of all decision-makers: Ranking from those that most directly affect the business environment (ministries and agencies, especially in the field of economics and finance), and local governments, through institutions that affect the same sectors in the field of standardization, accreditation and harmonization, scientific institutes which should provide a contribution to increasing productivity and advances in technology, then financial institutions, all the way to the Chamber of Commerce and Industry of Serbia which has the most direct contact with the industry itself.